pberry/SWSX-Scraper/README.md

 `perl sxsw-scraper.pl --stars 3 outfile.ics`

 This will spit out an iCal file that you can import into your calendar application of choice and you will be ready for SxSW!
 Hooray!

+## Huh?

+So, this little script is really only going to work if you rate your tracks in iTunes.
+If you don't do that, don't even both trying to use this because it will not do anything for you.

+Why?
+Because Jamie wrote it for himself and that's how he does things.
+If it doesn't work for you that's a bummer, but it's how it is.